Historic Jean Bonnet Tavern

 The picture at the left was taken at Jean Bonnet Tavern Artison Trail gift shop that is located in front of the Tavern.

 The Jacob family welcomes its visitors to a yesteryear experience of old tavern charm.
-They have a long tradition of hospitality, good food and drink of this 1760s historic landmark.
+They have a long tradition of hospitality, good food and drink at this 1760s historic landmark.
 Delicious food and carefully selected, and expertly prepared for a pleasant dining experience.
 When was the last time you experienced eating a meal on pewter dinnerware?

 The Jean Bonnet Tavern was destined to play in several historical roles.